Updated July, 2021

 - Do not include the purchase of capital assets such as machinery and equipment.
 Their cost is accounted for through depreciation.
 Land purchases also are excluded.

-- You may wish to exclude wages paid to family members, since these also are income to the family.
+- You may wish to exclude wages paid to family members, because these also are income to the family.

 Some cash expenses paid in one year may be for items not actually used until the following year.
 These include feed and supply inventories, prepaid expenses, and investments in growing crops.
 Subtract the ending value of these from the beginning value to find the net adjustment (see Example 2).

-Other expenses may be incurred in one year but not paid until the following year or later, such as accrued interest, farm taxes due, and other accounts payable.
+Other expenses may be incurred in one year but not paid until the following year or later, such as farm taxes due, and other accounts payable.
 Record accounts payable so that products or services that have been purchased but not paid for are counted.
 However, do not include any items that already appear under cash expenses.
 Subtract the beginning total of these items from the ending totals to find the net adjustment.
+Note that interest expense due is not included until later, after net farm income from operations is calculated.

-The final expense item is depreciation, or the amount by which machinery, equipment, buildings, and other capital assets decline in value due to use and obsolescence.
+Depreciation is the amount by which machinery, equipment, buildings, and other capital assets decline in value due to use and obsolescence.
 The depreciation deduction allowed on your income tax return can be used, but you may want to calculate your own estimate based on more realistic depreciation rates.
-One simple procedure is to multiply the market value of these assets at the beginning of the year by a fixed rate, such as 10 percent.
+One simple procedure is to multiply the value of these assets at the end of the year by a fixed rate, such as 10%.
 This way you can group similar items, such as machinery, rather than maintain separate records for each item.

 If you include breeding livestock under beginning and ending inventories, do not include any depreciation expense for them.